Relintai/pandemonium_engine_docs/usage/io/binary_serialization_api.md

 Introduction
 ------------

-Godot has a simple serialization API based on Variant.
+Pandemonium has a simple serialization API based on Variant.
 It's used for converting data types to an array of bytes efficiently.
 This API is used in the functions `get_var` and `store_var` of `File` as well as the packet APIs for `PacketPeer`.
 This format